 To increase your sourcing (and overall recruiting) success, here are some tips on both repairing and building your employer brand:

-Sixty one percent of candidates check company reviews and ratings before they determine their interest in a job.
+Reviews matter to your prospective talent.
+Over 60% of candidates check company reviews and ratings before they determine their interest in a job.
 Regularly check review sites like Glassdoor and InHerSight, and respond to the feedback to let people know you appreciate their input and will take action where it’s necessary.
 This will generate goodwill, and help your employees feel engaged and heard.

 You might get a few candidates to bite at the first cold outreach email you send, but you spent too much time doing research and building lists to stop at one email.
 Imagine if a salesperson reached out to leads once and then called it quits; they’d never close any deals!

-Once you do your first round of outreach and follow ups, you’ll also want to keep in touch with the candidates who weren’t ready to make a move when you first approached them, and strong candidates who you sourced, but didn’t hire, for other roles.
-With the snooze functionality in Lever, you can stay on top of these follow ups with ease – just snooze a candidate for your desired time period and leave yourself any notes for context (like “Wants to stay in their current role at least a year”).
+Once you do your first round of outreach and follow-ups, you’ll also want to keep in touch with the candidates who weren’t ready to make a move when you first approached them, and strong candidates who you sourced, but didn’t hire, for other roles.
+With the snooze functionality in Lever, you can stay on top of these follow-ups with ease – just snooze a candidate for your desired time period and leave yourself any notes for context (like “Wants to stay in their current role at least a year”).
 When it’s time to follow up with the candidate, you’ll get an email from Lever reminding you that the snooze is up, and the candidate will be placed back into your active pipeline.

 Waiting six months is a good rule of thumb for when to reach out to a candidate, but there are also other occasions where it makes sense to re-engage.
 You can send candidates company news, congratulate them on work milestones, wish them a happy birthday, ask them how big projects went, and even congratulate them on new jobs.
-Even if these check ins don’t yield immediate results, you want to stay top of mind with your best candidates so you’re the first to know when they’re ready to make a move.
+Even if these check-ins don’t yield immediate results, you want to stay top of mind with your best candidates so you’re the first to know when they’re ready to make a move.
 Plus, even if they’re not interested, they may refer someone who would be a great fit.

-At Lever, we think sourcers and recruiters deserve better.
-That’s why we built Lever Nurture, to help you minimize the copious manual work involved in effective sourcing, and streamline your hundreds of touchpoints into one powerful automated workflow.
+At Lever, we think hiring managers and recruiters deserve the best solution.
+That’s why we built LeverTRM, to help you minimize the copious manual work involved in effective sourcing, and streamline your hundreds of touchpoints into one powerful automated workflow.
 With your newfound efficiency, you’ll have way more time to focus on the work that truly matters, like highly targeted outreach and relationship-building with your highest-quality candidates.

 The best candidates are in such high demand that it’s necessary to be more strategic if you want to win them for your team.
 When the competition for top-tier talent is high, you have to go out and find the caliber of candidates you need for your organization to succeed.
 These candidate sourcing strategies can help you fill your pipeline with qualified talent so you can choose the best hire for your team.